rehat101/blockstack-gallery-management/README.md

 ## How to run
 `npm install`

-`npm start run` - runs webpack in development mode
+`npm run start` - runs webpack in development mode

 ## Tech
 - React